reid-moffat/git-bash-shortcuts/README.md

 # Bash Shortcuts
 An evolving collection of my favourite bash scripts and shortcuts to increase productivity and consistency

-*Note: I use [Git Bash](https://git-scm.com/downloads) for windows 10.
-Some code might not be fully correct for your environment, and some programs may need to be installed to use the scripts (e.g [vscode](https://code.visualstudio.com/))*
+*Note: These have been run using [Git Bash](https://git-scm.com/downloads) on windows 10.
+Some code may produce different results depending on your environment; you should always test first*

 ## git
 - .